neilg63/aspect360/README.md

 # aspect360: Calculate Aspects between two Angles

-This crate builds up on the *ring360* library to calculate aspects between two angles with a target aspect and orb or an array of aspect/orb pairs.
+This crate builds on the *ring360* library to calculate aspects between two angles with a target aspect and orb or an array of aspect/orb pairs.

 This crate re-exports *ring360*, so there is no need to install it separately.